open-edge-platform/app-orch-catalog/README.md

 The repository also contains the source code for the [Developer Guide App Orch Tutorial].

-## Contribute

-We welcome contributions from the community!
-To contribute, please open a pull request to have your changes reviewed and merged into the `main` branch.
-We encourage you to add appropriate unit tests and end-to-end tests if your contribution introduces a new feature.
-See [Contributor Guide] for information on how to contribute to the project.

 ### Dependencies

 This code requires the following tools to be installed on your development machine: